PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 ```

 </Figure>

+You need to pass a callback function to the Promise constructor.
+That callback function will be invoked immediately by the constructor, and in that function you should write the code for the long running operation.
+The constructor will also pass you two callback functions, one called `resolve()`, and one called `reject()`.

+When your long running operation has completed, you should call `resolve()` and pass it the value the long running operation resulted in.
+If something goes wrong you should instead call `reject()`, and pass it the error.

 To implement `getQuotient()` as an asynchronous function using promises, it would look as shown in <FigureNumber /> below.